-Although attitudes towards mental health have greatly improved in recent years, there is often a stigma about going to see a counsellor; many people still unfortunately assume that there must be something "wrong", or that "only crazy people need counselling".
+Although attitudes towards mental health have greatly improved in recent years, there is still unfortunately a stigma about going to see a counsellor or psychotherapist.
+Many people falsely assume that there must be something "wrong", or that "only crazy people need counselling".
 This simply isn't true.
 Most of us visit the dentist to check-up on our oral health fairly regularly, or the GP when we intermittently feel unwell throughout life - why not apply similar principles to our mental health?

 Whatever your reasons for seeking counselling, it can be life changing.